-A lot of times, dog parents get one of those rope toys for their dogs thinking that it would make a fun game of tug.
+Many a time, dog parents get one of those rope toys for their pets thinking that it would make a fun game of tug-of-war.

-However, something might go wrong when your dog starts chewing and tearing it apart into smaller pieces, inadvertently causing danger to its life.
+The thing is when your dog starts tearing it apart into smaller pieces, it can inadvertently cause danger to its life.

-- What Happens When Dog eats String from a Rope Toy
+- What Happens If a Dog Eats String From a Rope Toy?

 - What to Do if Your Dog Ate a String From a Rope Toy?